-In connection with the consummation of the merger, we adopted our Amended and Restated 2012 Equity Incentive Plan and our 2016 Equity Incentive Plan.
-The Amended and Restated 2012 Equity Incentive Plan in its entirely.
+In connection with the consummation of the merger with Macrocure, we adopted our Amended and Restated 2012 Equity Incentive Plan and our 2016 Equity Incentive Plan.
+The Amended and Restated 2012 Equity Incentive Plan amended and restated the 2012 Equity Incentive Plan in its entirety.
 The shares subject to both plans have been registered on a registration statement on Form S-8.